mueller-ma/TabletopTools/README.md

 ## Translations

-App strings and the app store description can be translated via Crowdin: https://crowdin.com/project/tabletop-tools
+App strings and the app store description can be translated via Crowdin: https://crowdin.com/project/tabletop-tools For the automatic rotation detection in ROT13 you need to manually copy [this file](https://github.com/mueller-ma/TabletopTools/blob/main/app/src/main/res/values/common_words.xml) and commit it.
+Crowdin doesn't handle this string array well.

-Translations have to be approved before being merged into the app.
-To become a translator with approval rights or to request a new language, please [poke me on Crowdin](https://crowdin.com/profile/mueller-ma) or open an issue here on GitHub.
+To request a new language, please [poke me on Crowdin](https://crowdin.com/profile/mueller-ma) or open an issue here on GitHub.

 ## Credits